Why Do Serial Cheaters Want to Stay Married?

 1. Obtain a master’s degree in counseling, psychiatry, clinical social work, marital and family therapy, or psychotherapy.
 Depending on the degree you choose to pursue, these degrees typically take two to seven years to complete.

-2. Meet all licensing standards; these criteria vary by state, so you’ll need to do your study based on where you live.
+2. Meet all licensing standards; these criteria vary by state.
+So you’ll need to do your study based on where you live.

 3. While you are completing your supervised work experience, get a provisional license.
 Typically, the criteria call for between 1,500 and 4,000 hours.